hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `location` - The Azure Region where the Mobile Network Packet Core Control Plane exists.

-* `site_ids` - The list of Mobile Network Site IDs in which this packet core control plane deployed.
+* `site_ids` - The list of Mobile Network Site IDs in which this packet core control plane is deployed.

 * `sku` - The SKU defining the throughput and SIM allowances for this packet core control plane deployment.

 * `local_diagnostics_access` - One or more `local_diagnostics_access` blocks as defined below.
-The kubernetes ingress configuration that controls access to the packet core diagnostics through local APIs.
+The Kubernetes ingress configuration that controls access to the packet core diagnostics through local APIs.

 * `control_plane_access_interface` - A `control_plane_access_interface` block as defined below.
 The control plane interface on the access network.